otsaloma/pan-transit/providers/README.md

 * **`color`** color should be whatever color your local transit agency uses for a particular line or a vehicle type.
-This is currently not shown for individual lines, but for stops, i.e. if bus and tram lines are assigned different colors, then bus and tram stops will be be colored differently.
+This is currently not shown for individual lines, but for stops, i.e. if bus and tram lines are assigned different colors, then bus and tram stops will be colored differently.

 * **`destination`** should be the name of the final destination of the line or the headsign of the vehicle or something similar.